-In this article, I will show you how to configure your computer to start PowerShell with administrative privileges every time you log on to your computer.
+In this article, I am going to show how to configure your computer to start PowerShell with administrative privileges every time you log on to your computer.

 Run the Code